Programme Evaluation and Planning (PEP) Process

 • taking a staggered approach to completion, aligned to the availability of data

-• gaining approval by the Programme Academic Quality Committee (PAQC)
+• gaining approval by the Programme Committee (PC)

 Which programmes are to be reported on?

-Schools will be advised of programmes which will be required to undertake a PEP in 2024.
-A confirmed list of Programmes showing combined programmes into one PEP report and the Lead PEP persons/writers will be released prior to the end of November 2024.
+Schools have been advised of programmes which will be required to undertake a PEP in 2025.
+A confirmed list of Programmes showing combined programmes into one PEP report and the Lead PEP persons/writers was released prior to the end of November 2025.

 What can Schools and programme staff be expected to do?